-Taylor and Curling faced trial in London, and Her Majesty’s Justice of the Peace found both men responsible for negligence that resulted in the destruction of the expensive vessel.
+Taylor and Curling faced trial in London, and Her Majesty’s Justice of the Peace found both men responsible for the negligence that resulted in the destruction of the expensive vessel.
 Their certificates were suspended for six months as punishment for the $75,000 loss, which would be equivalent to 2.5 million dollars today.

 THE BOILER WRECK

 Up until the early 2000s, the boiler of the SS Breconshire could still be seen poking out of the water and visible from shore, earning it the title of the “Boiler Wreck” among locals.